 - Integrating internal business management and external disclosures

 - Improving quality assurance in resource evaluations

-It’s critical for resource managers to keep up with the latest regulations.
+It is critical for resources managers to keep up with the latest definitions and regulations.
 This course can save you days of research and reading on your own.